fyxgaming/krono-lib/docs/markdown/modules/_rest_state_cache_.md

 # Module: "rest-state-cache"

-Module rest-state-cache.ts provides a local cache associated with the data RUN maintained local cache
+Module rest-state-cache.ts provides a local cache associated with the data in the RUN maintained local cache

 ## Index